 SITE CLEANLINESS

 All sites must be kept free of any loose debris and other nonindigenous materials.
-During the construction process, the builder will be required to maintain a trash receptacle sufficient in size to contain all debris from the project This receptacle must be emptied on a frequency that avoids the receptacle from b-..coming overloaded to the point that the debris projects above the top rim of the receptacle.
+During the construction process, the builder will be required to maintain a trash receptacle sufficient in size to contain all debris from the project This receptacle must be emptied on a frequency that avoids the receptacle from becoming overloaded to the point that the debris projects above the top rim of the receptacle.

 During the construction process it is critical that all loose debris be contained on a daily basis